xeroxzone/equivalent-js/docs/MODULE_PLUGIN.md

 ### The plugin directory scaffold

-A *plugin.json* file and a *src* folder are the minimum required structure.
+A *plugin.json* file and the following *src* folder structure are the minimum required structure.

     /plugin.json
-    /src/
+    /src/lib/
+    /src/test/lib/

 All other structures and module classes for the plugin are free to organize.